anselm/aterrain/README.md

 # ATerrain

-Allows rendering of a globe or parts of a globe with elevation, images and buildings.
+Allows rendering of a globe or parts of a globe with elevation, images and buildings relying heavily on Cesium to accomplish all this.

 ## Examples